xeladev4/CraftLink/frontend/README.md

 **CraftLink** is a decentralized marketplace that connects artisans and informal workers with global job opportunities and secure payments.
 Designed for borderless collaboration, CraftLink combines elegant UX with blockchain-based guarantees for trust, transparency, and ownership.

-Built using **Next.js**, **Tailwind CSS**, and **smart contracts on Base**, CraftLink supports gasless transactions and on-chain portfolios, giving artisans full control of their digital reputation and income.
+Built using **Next.js**, **Tailwind CSS**, and **smart contracts on Hedera**, CraftLink supports gasless transactions and on-chain portfolios, giving artisans full control of their digital reputation and income.

 ---